pj-min/JS/README.md

 # JS
-some .js snippets in demo .html files
+some .js snippets embedded in demo .html files.